mutantcornholio/veendor/README.md

 ### How it works
 It calculates SHA-1 of `dependencies` and `devDependencies` in your `package.json`, then searches for that hash in `backends` (cache providers).
+If you commit your `package-lock.json` or `npm-shrinkwrap.json`, it contents will be hashed too.
 If found, veendor downloads archive and unpacks your `node_modules`.
 Voila!
 If not, veendor looks at previous revisions of your `package.json` and tries to find older bundles, then installs only deps that have changed.